-Rear End Increase Some vehicles will squat during launches instead of pushing the vehicle forward.
-Squats Stiffness To assist in planting the tires, increase shock stiffness by one, then test again.
-If ET does not improve, return to previous setting.

-Vehicle Separates from Rear End Increase Stiffness Some suspension geometries plant the tires so forcefully that the rear end of the vehicle rises away from the housing too rapidly.
+Rear End Squats Increase Bump Stiffness Some vehicles will squat during launches instead of pushing the vehicle forward.
+To assist in planting the tires, increase shock bump stiffness by one, then test again.
+Vehicle Separates from Rear End Increase Rebound Stiffness Some suspension geometries plant the tires so forcefully that the rear end of the vehicle rises away from the housing too rapidly.
 The vehicle may hook initially, then spin the tires once the shocks are topped out.
 Slowing the rate at which the rear end rises increases the duration of time that the rear tires benefit from the improved traction.
-Increase shock stiffness by one, then test again.
-If ET does not improve, return to previous setting.
-Loss of Traction with Minimal Chassis Movement Decrease Stiffness A suspension system that is too stiff can hit the tires too hard, causing a loss of traction.
+Increase shock rebound stiffness by one, then test again.
+Loss of Traction with Minimal Chassis Movement Decrease Bump/ Rebound Stiffness A suspension system that is too stiff can hit the tires too hard, causing a loss of traction.
 Softening the suspension slows the transfer of weight and reduces the initial tire shock.
-Decrease shock stiffness by one, then test again.
-If ET does not improve, return to previous setting.
+Minimal chassis movement makes if very difficult to visually tell if the bump or rebound needs to be decreased.
+We suggest adjusting bump first and watch for a gain or loss in the ET.
+If ET does not improve, return to previous setting, then adjust rebound instead and test again.

-Completion of Testing When all adjustments have been completed, reset your wheelie bars as low as possible without affecting your ET.
+Completion of Testing

+When all adjustments have been completed, reset your wheelie bars as low as possible without affecting your ET.